TrustToken Reaches Market Cap of $50.87 Million (TRU)

 TrustToken Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as TrustToken directly using U.S. dollars.
-Investors seeking to trade TrustToken should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase TrustToken using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as TrustToken directly using U.S. dollars.
+Investors seeking to acquire TrustToken should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase TrustToken using one of the exchanges listed above.

 Receive News & Updates for TrustToken Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TrustToken and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.